maxsinev/dynamic-import-issue/README.md

 npm run serve
 ```
 ### Unexpected behavior
 Run project and try to navigate to `/test` route I will get an error in console that `home` vatiable is not defined.
 Looks like template string does not go through module resolving or something with such configuration.
+Check `router.js` file to see details.